 You Might Want To Pick Tuft & Needle If:

 You Are On A Budget– There is a pretty decent sized price difference between the two mattresses.
-For a Queen, the price difference is $300, so that could potentially be a deciding factor for your depending on what your budget is.
+For a Queen, the price difference is $300, so that could potentially be a deciding factor for people depending on what their budget is.

 You Have Middle Of The Road Sleeping Preferences– Tuft and Needle built their mattress to cater to as many sleepers as possible.
 That means the mattress will be generally best for people who aren’t outliers as far as sleeping preferences.
-If you aren’t extra heavy, for example, then you may not need the customization that Helix provides.
+If someone isn’t extra heavy, for example, then they may not need the customization that Helix provides.

 Learn more in my full Tuft & Needle review

 Both are really great options.
 Tuft and Needle is known for being a tremendous mattress for the money.
 Helix has had great success because not everyone believes there is one best mattress for everyone.
 It really comes down to whether people believe in the value of customization and then balancing that versus the extra $300 they would have to pay for the Helix.
 Both have great return policies and trial periods, so I don’t think there’s any harm in picking either of them.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.